Employer of Record in India

 • Misconduct-based termination: no entitlement to notice pay or severance pay

-• Dismissal: paid termination benefits, including accrued leave, gratuity payment (for employees with more than 5 years of service), payment in lieu of notice (if no notice is given), statutory bonus payment, and other amounts specified in the employment contract
+• Dismissal: paid termination benefits, including accrued leave, gratuity payment (for employees with more than 5 years of service or fixed-term employees regardless of tenure under the Code on Social Security, 2020), payment in lieu of notice (if no notice is given), statutory bonus payment, and other amounts specified in the employment contract

 Disclaimer